As an Amazon Associate we earn from qualifying purchases. Learn more.

 Pros

-• Reinforced seams and stainless D‑rings reduce stress points
+• Reinforced corners and stainless D-rings for secure tension

-• Breathable weave prevents water pooling that can degrade fabric
+• Breathable weave reduces heat and water pooling

 Cons